rainer2208/Polybar/README.md

 This is polybar I have designed for LeftWM.

-I am working on ArcoLinux, the one that has helped me undestand and use Arch Linux.
+Since 2020, I am working on ArcoLinux, the one platform that has helped me understand and use Linux.

 Special thanks to Erik Dubois.